cprevost4/CCRB_Software/README.md

  - demo.m : demo file with minimal requirements.

  - /data : contains simulations results, for speed purpose.
-These results can also be obtained in the demo file.
+These results can also be obtained in the demo files.

- - /demos : contains demo files that produce tables and figures (including ```main.m```
+ - /demos : contains demo files that produce tables and figures (including ```main.m```)

  - /figures : where the figures are saved